 Pan American World Airways, Standard Oil, F.W.
 Woolworth, and Circuit City were once giants of American business.
 Today these companies exist only in people’s memories.
 Changing consumer tastes, evolving technology, corporate complacency, and bad business decisions ended these iconic brands.

-The collapse of quintessential companies may seem abrupt to a casual observer.
-But plummeting revenue, leadership changes, and sudden layoffs can predict companies’ deaths.
-Of course, some step back from the ledge.
-Apple and IBM both made impressive turnarounds.
-Yet for every success story, many companies can’t get off life support.
-These companies, including a famous jewelry store and a family-friendly restaurant, are among the walking dead.
+The collapse of companies may seem abrupt.
+But plummeting revenue and leadership change can predict a company’s deaths.
+Of course, some, like Apple and IBM, step back from the ledge.
+But for every success story, there’s a bankruptcy.
+These 20 companies, including a beloved family-friendly restaurant (page 9), are among the walking dead.

 You’d think the hipsters and young adults would appreciate the vintage look of Campbell’s Soup.
 However, the company’s throwback labels and long list of unpronounceable ingredients scare away millennial grocery shoppers.
-Many would rather make homemade soup or buy organic, better marketed brands.
+Many would rather make homemade soup or buy organic, better-marketed brands.
 In fact, Campbell’s isn’t even in the top 25 brands they recognize favorably.
-If this company doesn’t adapt to the times, they’ll surely lose in the long run.
+If this company doesn’t adapt to the times, it will surely lose in the long run.

 Next: Profits aren’t bloomin’ at this restaurant group.

-Earlier this year, the owner of Outback Steakhouse, Carrabba’s Italian Grill, and Bonefish Grill announced it was closing 43 of its 1,500 restaurants.
+In 2017, the owner of Outback Steakhouse, Carrabba’s Italian Grill, and Bonefish Grill announced it was closing 43 of its 1,500 restaurants.
 The three chains all experienced negative 2016 sales and hoped for a better 2017, but things don’t look good.
 To compete with fast-casual chains and delivery services, Bloomin’ Brands re-evaluated its strategy for 2017, reducing promotions, enhancing delivery services, and renovating existing locations.
-Sadly, shares still dropped 8% further in July.

 Next: Sears might need to say “see ya.”